 My design team and I see a lot of Dallas homeowners buying furnishings that don’t fit their lifestyle, nor do they fit the function of the room.
-Have you been into a friend’s house that has a table that’s too big for a family of three?
+Have you been to a friend’s house that has a table that’s too big for a family of three?
 Or maybe they have a table too small for the space.
 Or what about the round table that needs at least double the number of chairs?
 Or what about the wood table with a ton of scratches on it?

 There are hundreds of table options.
 If you need a custom dining table, they are not so expensive, and we offer lots of choices.
 In the case of my kitchen renovation and furniture layout, I chose a hearty, gray-washed 50″ table with four chairs.
-Remember, there’s only four of us, including our security guard, Leo, our family dog.
+Remember, there are only four of us, including our security guard, Leo, our family dog.

-11. Choose comfortable kitchen furniture dining seating with durable, easy to clean fabrics.
+11. Choose comfortable kitchen furniture dining seating with durable, easy-to-clean fabrics.

-No matter what size or shape table you like, your dining chairs need to have durable fabrics.
+No matter what size or shape of the table you like, your dining chairs need to have durable fabrics.
 Even with adults, chairs will endure spills and splatters.
 Heck!
-Some of my older retired clients are planning to make bigger red wine spill messes than an 8-month old learning to use a spoon.
+Some of my older retired clients are planning to make bigger red wine spill messes than 8-month old learning to use a spoon.
 Either way, no matter what season your family members are in, no one wants to damage new kitchen furniture.
 Designers like us can order some of the most durable fabrics on the market.
 Unlike yesteryear, when the fabrics felt like plastic, our fabrics are soft, supple, comfortable, and will endure your red wine spills.
 Comment below in the comment section below this post if you need suggestions.

 12. Choose a soothing paint color for your kitchen redesign.